zeebe-io/zeebe-chaos/chaos-days/blog/2023-05-19-Continuing-SST-Partitioning-toggle/index.md

 #### First Experiment: Verify Steady state

-The job completions, worked without issues.
-Metrics are looking good, the topology panel seem to work again as well.
+The job completions worked without issues.
+The metrics are looking good, the topology panel seems to work again as well.

 ![complete](metrics-complete.png)